grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/10 Protocols/02 WebSockets.md

 ## Timers

-If you want to schedule a recurring action you can use the [socket.setInterval](/javascript-api/k6-ws/socket#section-socketsetinterval) function to specify a function that should be called with a particular interval.
+To schedule a recurring action, use the [socket.setInterval](/javascript-api/k6-ws/socket#section-socketsetinterval) to specify a function to call at a particular interval.

 <CodeGroup labels={["Timers in WebSocket tests"]} lineNumbers={[true]}>